Cgyc20/SRCM_KPP/README.md

 - Animate the hybrid and pure SSA solutions
 - Plot SSA bars, PDE lines, and hybrid concentration profiles over time
 - Overlay steady-state reference and threshold levels
+- This uses the SSA as comparison, note the SSA is much slower to run.

 ---